-- Sit on a chair and scoot your bottom towards the front edge of the chair.
-Gently let your finger pads sink into your abdomen. - Find the area that is restricted, and then bend forward over your finger pads (or a tool). - Your body weight becomes a source of pressure.
-You can apply direct, deep pressure, or stretch the tissues apart with your fingers, or a finger and the tool. - Keeping your finger pads on the restricted tissues, you can slowly straighten your body, letting that movement add to the stretch. - Curl your fingers and place them together back-to-back. - With your fingertips, press into an area that feels tight or restricted and sink in slowly. - Staying at the appropriate depth, slowly stretch your fingers apart, and pay attention to the amount of restriction you feel between your fingers.
+- Sit on a chair and scoot your bottom towards the front edge of the chair. - Find the area that is restricted, and then bend forward over your finger pads or tool. - Your body weight becomes a source of pressure.
+You can apply direct, deep pressure, or stretch the tissues apart with your fingers, or finger and tool. - You can also slowly straighten your body, letting that movement add to the stretch.

+- Curl your fingers and place them together back-to-back. - With your fingertips, press into an area that feels tight or restricted and sink in slowly. - Staying at the appropriate depth, slowly stretch your fingers apart, and pay attention to the amount of restriction you feel between your fingers.
 You will likely only move a small distance, about 1 cm (less than half an inch). - Next, stretch the tissues diagonally and assess the amount of restriction you feel between your fingers.
-You can do this in different directions until you find the tightest direction. - Hold the stretch for 2 -10 minutes or longer. - During this time, you may notice the tissues begin to soften, melt, or stretch like taffy.
-When this occurs, follow the tissues and maintain the line of tension until you feel the tension release and soften, and your hand or hands get pulled to the next tension barrier.

-• Larry Wurn: "This process may resemble a very slow dance, where one hand starts to move before the other.
+You can do this in different directions until you find the tightest direction.

+- Hold the stretch for 2 -10 minutes or longer. - During this time, you may notice the tissues begin to soften, melt, or stretch like taffy.
+When this occurs, follow the tissues and maintain the line of tension until you feel the tension release and soften, and your hand or hands get pulled to the next tension barrier. - Larry Wurn: "This process may resemble a very slow dance, where one hand starts to move before the other.
 One side may move a half an inch, and then the other side may begin to release.
 You may feel more things happen under one hand, and then the other.
 Just follow the tissues, waiting until the restrictions have softened and disappeared.
 If you don't feel a release or any changes, or if the spot you are working on feels like it is getting worse, then move your fingers to a different spot and try working there."